-We use Lehman Brothers Holdings Inc. for an illustration of PDiR2.0 vis-à-vis PDiRold.
-Lehman Brothers filed for a US Chapter 11 bankruptcy in September 2008, setting off the global financial crisis.
-The commercial credit ratings on Lehman Brothers virtually stayed unchanged in the three years leading to its bankruptcy, which is evident in Figure 1 where the S&P rating started at A+ and was downgraded to A in mid-2008, just a couple of months prior to its spectacular failing.
+We use Lehman Brothers Holdings for an illustration of PDiR2.0 vis-à-vis PDiR{old}.
+Lehman Brothers filed for a US Chapter 11 bankruptcy in September 2008, setting off a global financial crisis.
+Surprisingly perhaps, all major commercial credit ratings on Lehman Brothers virtually stayed unchanged in the three years leading to its bankruptcy.
+Evidently, the S&P ratings in Figure 1 started at A+ and was only downgraded to A in mid-2008, just a couple of months prior to its spectacular collapse.

-The figure reveals that both PDiR2.0 and PDiRold ratings are much more responsive to Lehman Brothers' deteriorating credit quality than that of the S&P credit rating.
-PDiR2.0 exhibits more rating stickiness, reflecting a design feature.
+The figure reveals that both PDiR2.0 and PDiRold ratings are much more responsive to Lehman Brothers' deteriorating credit quality as compared with the S&P credit rating.
+PDiR2.0 exhibits more rating stickiness, reflective of a design feature.
 PDiR2.0 also assigns better ratings as compared to PDiRold.
-An early warning signal from PDiR2.0 or PDiRold was evident in Figure 1 where it shows that the rating started below the investment grade and worsened by the month.
-This early warning feature is rooted in the CRI PD which is capable of quickly reacting to deteriorating credit quality.
+An early warning signal from PDiR2.0 or PDiRold is evident in Figure 1 where the implied rating started below the investment grade in January 2007 and worsened steadily to B and lower.
+This early warning feature is rooted in the responsive CRI-PD which reacts to its deteriorating credit quality.